A classic upside down apricot and molasses cake which tastes of gingerbread and happiness

 There are many ways to prepare an upside down cake, and various fruits can be used as the base, which then becomes the topping.
-What almost all of these cakes have in common however is the rich, caramelized butter and sugar layer which combines with the fruit to produce a topping which is sticky, sweet, and just plain good.
-We are particularly fans of using canned apricots, as we have done here.
+What almost all these cakes have in common however is the rich, caramelized butter and sugar layer which combines with the fruit to produce a topping which is sticky, sweet, and just plain good.
+We make this cake with fresh apricots when they are in season, or canned or jarred apricots when they are not.
+Both are delicious!
 The flavour is mellow, the texture sublime, and the little concave place where the pit used to be is perfect for placing a maraschino cherry (or perhaps a goji berry if you want to be more

-Key to making this cake is ensuring that the canned apricot halves are thoroughly dry; If they are not, there will be too much liquid in the bottom of your pan which may interfere with the caramelization process, leaving you with a soggy upside down topping.
+If you are using canned or jarred apricots (as we did in the cake pictured) is is really important that they are thoroughly dry.
+If they are not, there will be too much liquid in the bottom of your pan which may interfere with the caramelization process, leaving you with a soggy upside down topping.
 This can even cause some of your apricot halves to remain in the pan after you turn out the cake.
 This is purely theoretical of course and has never happened to us…we’re food bloggers after all.

 There are many varieties of molasses available in most large grocery stores.
-This cake calls for a light molasses, which is sweeter than dark molasses because of the way that it is produced.
+This upside down apricot and molasses cake calls for a light molasses, which is sweeter than dark molasses because of the way that it is produced.
 You can definitely use dark molasses if that is what you have on hand, or if you want to cut the sweetness a little bit.
-What you don’t want to use is blackstrap molasses, which can sometimes have a bitter and very strong flavour.
+What you don’t want to use is blackstrap molasses, which has a bitter and very strong flavour.

 Mia Kouppa: Upside down apricot and molasses cake